The Center for People With Disabilities

 1) Meet the following requirements, and

-2) Take the quiz by clicking the button and completing all the information, particularly your contact information so we can reach out to you
+2) Complete the Ticket to Work and Services Interest Form by clicking the button below and completing all the information, particularly your contact information so we can reach out to you

-* Please do not take the quiz if you do not meet these requirements.
+* Please do not complete the Ticket to Work and Services Interest Form if you do not meet these requirements.
 If you do not meet the following requirements, but need assistance with employment, please contact the Division of Vocational Rehabilitation for assistance:

 - You must be receiving Social Security benefits (SSI/ SSDI/ or both)